krojzl/sap-hana/export/export.md

 ![SAP HANA Extension Nodes](../images/arch-extension-nodes.png)

-SAP HANA Scale-Out Systems can leverage SAP HANA Extension Nodes capability - new type of SAP HANA instance used exclusively for warm data.
+SAP HANA Scale-Out Systems can leverage SAP HANA Extension Nodes capability - new type of SAP HANA node type used exclusively for warm data.

 SAP HANA Extension Node (configured as a slave node, worker group value `worker_dt`) is storing the warm data in "In-Memory Column Store" like regular SAP HANA node used for hot data.
 Since the warm data is less frequently used, the performance for `SELECT` statements against this data is not seen as important.
-Therefore, we can overload this node with amount of data to be doubled or in some cases even quadrupled.
+Therefore, we can overload this node with amount of data to be doubled or in some cases even quadrupled compared to regular SAP HANA nodes.

 Because the data is stored in "In-Memory Column Store" the internal mechanics is same as described in [Administration Guide: Memory Management in the Column Store](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/bd6e6be8bb5710149e34e14608e07b76.html) and in previous section.
 Due to a high volume of data in given node, the data structures are loaded and unloaded much more often than hot data in other nodes.
 Since this is associated with performance degradation, the Extension Node must be dedicated only for warm data.